Sensirion/arduino-uart-svm4x/README.md

 # Sensirion UART SVM4X Arduino Library

-This is the Sensirion SVM4X library for Arduino allowing you to communicate with a SVM4X sensor over UART using the SHDLC protocol.
+This is the Sensirion SVM4X library for Arduino allowing you to communicate with a SVM4X evaluation kit over UART using the SHDLC protocol.

 <img src="images/svm4x.png" width="300px">

-Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the Sensirion SVM4X sensor.
+Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the Sensirion SVM4X evaluation kit.

 The SVM4x evaluation kit covers evaluation of the SGP40 and SGP41 sensors.

 ## Installation of the library